Thanksgiving is almost here (wasn’t it just Halloween?) and then Christmas will be here, and then …

 Still loving this vibrant decor and the giant balloons from Friendsgiving a few years ago.

 Omg.
-If you haven’t made a stove simmer before, you have to try one of these “recipes” this season.
+If you haven’t made a stove simmer before, you have to try one (or all!) of these “recipes” this season.
 They makes your home smell sooo good.

 This pretty white and gold wreath can be made with a few supplies from your local craft store.

-We love the splattered effect on these napkin rings made from oven-bake clay.
+We love the splattered effect on these napkin rings that are made from oven-baked clay.

-Here’s a few party favor ideas.
-A few years ago, Emma made homemade butters for everyone to use on their rolls and take home.
-Loved it!
+A few years ago, Emma made homemade butter for everyone to use on their rolls and take home.
+Pretty adorable, huh?

-Tiny pumpkin pies can double as gifts when you wrap them up in pretty fabric.
+Tiny pumpkin pies can double as gifts when you wrap them in pretty fabric.

 What about hostess gifts?
-A bottle of wine is always good, but so is something homemade. 🙂
+A bottle of wine is always a good choice!

 ‘Tis the season for pumpkin spice everything, including homemade body scrub.